groff_diff(7) — Linux manual page

 \n[.hy]

-Interpolate automatic hyphenation mode of the environment.
+Interpolate hyphenation mode of the environment.

 \n[.hym]